-Announcements on the Bride to Spousal Caregiver Podcast – Bride to Spousal Caregiver
+We Moved – Bride to Spousal Caregiver

 A spousal caregiver is similar to a widow in some ways, but not completely, she is a partial widow.
 Because she is within an intersectional group, she needs special attention.
 Her pastors, spiritual advisors, and therapists may be used to counseling either a wife or a widow, but are inexperienced with a wife who is a partial widow.
 They need to inform themselves so they can support her better.
 Researchers are making more data and information available on the topic of the intersectionality of caregivers, so pastors and counselors must continue reading and learning.

 Pastors and therapists must learn to recognize if they are counseling a wife who has become an emotional widow.
 They can learn to assess if her spouse has mental illness, including dementia or even addiction (diagnosed or undiagnosed), which are often called “invisible disabilities”.
 In other cases, they may be counseling a wife who has become a sexual widow, if her spouse is physically and/or emotionally unable to partner with her sexually.
 They also may be counseling a wife who has become a co-parenting widow, if her spouse is no longer able to partner with her as a co-parent of their children.
 There are multiple ways, even beyond these examples, that a spousal caregiver might need intersectionally-sensitive support.
 It is up to the pastors and counselors to keep learning and educating themselves so they can be more sensitive and provide well-informed guidance and advice.

 About Marriage Therapy or Classes for Spousal Caregivers